dcernst/dcernst.github.io/teaching/mat226s24/syllabus.md

 **Important!** Homework will consist of a mixture of the following:

-  - Problems that are modifications of examples we have discussed in class.
+  - Problems that are modifications of examples xwe have discussed in class.
   - Problems that extend concepts introduced in class.
   - Problems that introduce new concepts not yet discussed in class.
   - Problems that synthesize multiple concepts that we either introduced in class or in a previous homework problem.